3manuek/3manuek.github.io/resume.markdown

 > Monte Grande , Argentina
 > October 2007 - January 2008

-Terminal administration in W/NT and 2K remote servers.
+- Terminal administration in W/NT and 2K remote servers.
 Configuration, control, monitoring.
 Attend Remedy tickets for fix problems and others.

-The application was in Paradox and Oracle databases, in which my tasks consisted in repair tables, fix some wrong data and others.
+- The application was in Paradox and Oracle databases, in which my tasks consisted in repair tables, fix some wrong data and others.

-Other task  I perform in the area was detecting and report application bugs.
+- Bug reporting and detection.

-Other platform was MOSAIC.
-One of the most depth task was the application debug and error detection.
+- MOSAIC debugging and support.

-I've been working for Huenei to Siemens and Correo Argentino.
+- Customer Correo Argentino / Siemens.

 ----